 Admittedly the game is decent and never gets too boring, but the game has no direction whatsoever after you get off the train, until you meet Ellie.
-People complained misguidedly about how the Ishimura supposedly lacked distinct environments that differed from each other and offered variety, in Dead Space 1, but the simple fact is that all of the mission objectives and environments were perfectly natural to what science fiction has established as the “starship” archetype.
+People complained misguidedly about how the Ishimura supposedly lacked distinct environments that differed from each other and offered variety, but the simple fact is that all of the mission objectives and environments were perfectly natural to what science fiction has established as the “starship” archetype.
 There would be an engineering deck, a mining deck (in a mining ship), medical bay, the bridge, the turret defenses, cargo bays, shuttle bays, hydroponics, all of that.
 Isaac happens to be an engineer and, his reason for being there was to fix the Ishimura.
 Everything you did had purpose, even if it was to escape.

 In stark contrast, nothing you do in Dead Space 2 has any defensible purpose whatsoever, until the second half.
-The first half of the game, nearly, is about you finding Daina, and then being lied to – which pretty much pans out into a ridiculous and uncalled for action scene.
+The first half of the game, nearly, is about you finding Daina – which pretty much pans out into a ridiculous and uncalled for action scene.
 Obviously, the enhanced variety in environments – like the Unitology church, which itself serves the objective of shedding more light on Unitology, but not your going there; the school, the shopping district, the government sector, the apartments – these all work towards showing you this space station has more stuff on it than just hallways, but they are just means.
 There is nothing to justify them.
 Getting your ass kicked to fix parts of the Ishimura had a point – you were going to die if you didn’t.
 Suffice it to say, you aren’t going to die if you didn’t pay a visit to the elementary school.
 Surely there were 18 other ways to get anywhere else in the Sprawl, considering it’s a city.